pagkly/Zed/Investopedia3/Common Stock.md

 Common Stock
 ## What Is Common Stock?

 Common stock is a security that represents ownership in a corporation.
-Holders of common stock elect the [board of directors](https://www.investopedia.com/terms/b/boardoftrustees.asp) and vote on corporate policies.
+Holders of common stock elect the [[board of directors]](https://www.investopedia.com/terms/b/boardoftrustees.asp) and vote on corporate policies.
 This form of equity ownership typically yields higher rates of return long term.
-However, in the event of [liquidation](https://www.investopedia.com/terms/l/liquidation.asp), common shareholders have rights to a company's assets only after bondholders, preferred shareholders, and other debtholders are paid in full.
+However, in the event of [[liquidation]](https://www.investopedia.com/terms/l/liquidation.asp), common shareholders have rights to a company's assets only after bondholders, preferred shareholders, and other debtholders are paid in full.
 Common stock is reported in the stockholder's equity section of a company's balance sheet.

 ### Key Takeaways